 6.0.3 Accessible stairways and accessible ramps - Handrails shall be provided on both sides of accessible stairways and on both sides of accessible ramps where the ramp slope is steeper than 1 in 20.
-The handrails shall be continuous except where doors are located on landings (see Figures 9 and 25).
+The handrails shall be continuous except where doos are located on landing (see Figures 9 and 25).

-6.0.4 Slope of handrails - Handrails shall have the same slope as the pitch line, begin no further than the second riser from the lower end of the stairway, and extend the full length of the stairway they serve.
+have the same slope as the pitch line, begin no further than the second riser from the lower end of the stairway, and extend the full length of the stairway they serve.
 Except that, where the handrail serves an accessible stairway or accessible ramp, a 300 mm (minimum) horizontal extension shall be provided at each end of the handrail, as shown in Figures 9 and 25.

-6.0.5 The first riser shall be located a sufficient distance back from the corner where the two walls meet, to accommodate the extended handrail, as shown in Figure 25.

-6.0.6 Height of handrails - Handrails shall be positioned between 900 mm and 1 m above the pitchline (see Figure 25).

-6.0.7 Handrail profiles - Handrails shall have a profile which can be readily grasped by an adult hand and shall be installed in a way that avoids the likelihood of personal injury.
+- 6.0.5 The first riser shall be located a sufficient distance back from the corner where the two walls meet, to accommodate the extended handrail, as shown in Figure 25. - 6.0.6 Height of handrails Handrails shall be positioned between 900 mm and 1 m above the pitchline (see Figure 25). - 6.0.7 Handrail profiles Handrails shall have a profile which can be readily grasped by an adult hand and shall be installed in a way that avoids the likelihood of personal injury.
 An acceptable handrail shall be shaped and located to ensure that, under normal usage, a person's hand will not contact adjacent walls, supporting brackets or fixings, or any other obstruction.

 It is important that in the event of stumbling on a stairway or ramp an adult, even with a small hand, can firmly grasp the handrail to prevent a fall.
-Refer to B1/AS2 for handrail structural design requirements.